Yuu-taremayu/J5-SoftwareDesign/README.md

  - player
 	 - moving Up,Down,Left,Right on field
 	 - shopping and changing job in field
-	 - battle other player
  - field
 	 - placed on display, and provide field that player move
-	 - player can battle, shop and change job here
+	 - player can earn money, shop items and change job here
  - dice
 	 - put out 1~6 and effect player action